-- 6. Return to your browser application and review the picture quality.
-Repeat step 5 only if you consider the focal distance as too distant until you are satisfied with both the focal distance and focus quality. - 7.
-To exit the Focus Assistant: press and hold the Control button until the Status Indicator flashes Yellow.
-The Status Indicator displays Green when the Focus Assistant is closed. - Notes: A Good level of focus is normally attainable throughout several planes within the camera's focusing spectrum. - The Status Indicator displays Green to indicate a Good level of focus at 80% of optimum focus. - Since optimum focusing is dependent on the camera's field of view, it is important to scan the focusing plane from the closest to furthest perspectives before attempting any fine-tuning.
+- •The Focus assistant can also be enabled and disabled from the Image-Focus page. - •A Good level of focus is normally attainable throughout several planes within the camera's focusing spectrum. - •The Status Indicator displays Green to indicate a Good level of focus at 80% of optimum focus. - •Since optimum focusing is dependent on the camera's field of view, it is important to scan the focusing plane from the closest to furthest perspectives before attempting any fine-tuning.